 All parking spaces at the Alamodome are prepaid.
 If you have already purchased a prepaid parking pass click here to view arrival and departure maps

-With the blending of the primary and secondary ticket markets, the Valero Alamo Bowl started demand base pricing for our tickets during the 2011 season.
-On a higher demand game, all tickets will be well above the initial face value.
-This rewards our annual buyers and makes the team tickets a better value.
+Tickets generally range in price from $40 to $350 depending on the seat location and purchase date.
+On a higher demand game, tickets prcies will typicallyexceed the initial face value.
+This rewards our annual buyers and makes tickets purchased through the team a better value.
 Typically, game ticket price increases each year on September 30 and November 15.
-Then, pricing is adjusted weekly after team announcement in December.
+Then, pricing is adjusted daily after team announcement in December.
 Even on lesser demand games when ticket prices are lowered to compete with the secondary market, prime locations have often returned double the early Fall pricing.
 If you have questions about tickets and pricing, please call the Valero Alamo Bowl ticket office at 210-704-6666.

 All official events are listed on the bowl’s Fan Events page